PoliteJS/workspace-cli/README.md

 > If you use [**LiveReload** extension for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) you don't even need to reload the page!

 To exit the coding session just use `Ctrl + c`.

+## Create a Release Build

+    wks release

+## Create a New Feature

+    wks init -f feature-name

+## Create a New Module

+    wks init -m module-name

 ## Enable Karma Test Runner